omi82/Supervised-ML-Classification/README.md

 # Supervised-ML-Classification
-This rpository contains a machine learning classification model developed to classify price of mobile based on historical data
+This rpository contains a machine learning classification model developed to classify price of mobile based on historical data.

 **PROBLEM STATEMENT**